 For starters, I loved Bridget’s set up: she’s a step-sister to the arson-loving Pikes who treat her more like a servant than a half-sibling.
 You are made to feel sorry for her but she’s not painted as a pathetic figure.
 Rather than allow herself to be constantly bullied, Bridget eventually stands up for herself.
 I hate using the term “strong woman” as I think this phrase has been used ad nauseam, but I do think it fits here.
-Bridget starts out as a mousy girl (funny that she’s friends with Selena, the future Catwoman – get it?) who allows herself to be pushed around by her step-brothers.
+Bridget starts out as a mousy girl who allows herself to be pushed around by her step-brothers.
 On top of that, she’s afraid of fire; so in this episode, she’s made to confront her fears.
-Actually, to be honest, if she wasn’t intended to be a villain, Bridget’s evolution is not unlike that of an admirable hero.
+Actually, if she wasn’t intended to be a villain, Bridget’s evolution is not unlike that of a hero.
 But once you start toasting cops, you’re no longer on the good girls list.

 But going back to Bridget, as she’s easily one of the more memorable moments in this episode.
 Turns out that Bridget and Selena are/were friends and these scenes provided a good chance for Selena to interact with someone more her equal.
-But their dynamic also works on another level if you examine their names.
-Selena is a Greek name derived from Selene, which means “moon” and, hence, evokes all things night-related and cool (as the moon doesn’t produce its own heat/light).
+Their dynamic also works on another level if you examine their names.
+Selena is a Greek name derived from Selene, which means “moon,” which evokes all things night-related and cool (as the moon doesn’t produce its own heat or light but only reflects sunlight).
 In contrast, Bridget, which comes from the Irish name Brighid, means “exulted one” and was the name of an Irish fire goddess.
-Once again, I have no idea whether or not the writers of the show are aware of these parallels when they happen but they’re fun to look at.
-In this case, we have two young ladies who represent polar opposite personalities: Selena is emotionally cool and level-headed and clearly has a knack for slinking around in the dark, but Bridget quickly becomes emotional or upset and enjoys taking risks (plus she overcomes her fear of the flames).
+Once again, I have no idea whether or not the writers are aware of these parallels but they’re fun to look into.
+In this case, we have two young ladies who represent polar opposite personalities: Selena is emotionally cool and level-headed and has a knack for slinking around in the dark, but Bridget quickly becomes emotional or upset and enjoys taking risks, plus she overcomes her fear of fire.
 Hence, their differences generate a balance that enables them to get along for the most part.

 In reality, Bridget is Firefly, a canon villain from the comics who is normally male in all of the character’s incarnations (save this one).
-Seeing as I’m not familiar with the original Firefly, I can’t take a strong stance on whether or not this gender inversion works.
-But I do think she’s an intriguing character in her own right and I hope she reappears (as it certainly seems so judging by previews for episode six).
-Bridget strikes me as an accidental baddie (meaning she doesn’t seem like she wants to willingly be bad), a form of villain we haven’t seen yet on the show.
-Time will tell where her story arc will go, but for now she is a nice addition to the cast.
+Seeing as I’m not familiar with the original Firefly, I can’t take a strong stance on whether or not this gender switch works.
+But I do think she’s an intriguing character in her own right and I hope she reappears.
+Bridget strikes me as an accidental baddie, meaning she doesn’t seem like she wants to willingly be bad, which is a form of villain we haven’t seen yet on the show.
+Time will tell where her arc will go, but for now she is a nice addition to the cast.

 Wow – eyes and limbs are just not safe in Gotham.

 All in all, this was my least favorite episode of season two so far.
-I honestly struggled to come up with good discussion points as I didn’t feel like it presented much of anything new save for the addition of Bridget’s character and the background on Gotham’s dark, bloody past.
+I struggled to come up with good discussion points as I didn’t feel like it presented much of anything new save for the addition of Bridget’s character and the background on Gotham’s dark, bloody past.
 Also, I’m kind of surprised at the level of gore “Gotham” gets by with.
-While it’s not enough to cause me to cease watching (I watch The Walking Dead, you should know), it just seems out of place regarding the show’s tone.
-(Gotham isn’t in zombie apocalypse mode…yet.)
-But that’s just my take on it.
+While it’s not enough to cause me to cease watching, it just seems out of place regarding the show’s tone.